andreas-wilm/split_bam/README.md

 # Compilation

-- You will have to set HTSDIR.
+- You will have to set HTSLIBDIR.
 - Default target is 'static'.
 The other valid target is 'dynamic'
-- Example: `HTSDIR=/opt/local/htslib-1.3/ make dynamic`
+- Example: `HTSLIBDIR=/opt/local/htslib-1.3/ make dynamic`